afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/RotaryEncoderTest/README.md

 # Unit test: Rotary Encoder input

-## Purpouse and summary
+## Purpose and summary

 To test correct identification of rotary encoder events: clockwise and counter-clockwise rotation.
 Two consecutive events must happen for each detent with a mostly unnoticeable delay between them: STATE = 1, then STATE = 0.
 This is equivalent to a short button press and release.

-## Harware setup
+## Hardware setup

 Actual GPIO numbers are defined at [debugUtils.h](./debugUtils.h).
 Use this [test circuit](../../Protoboards/ProtoBoard-ESP32-Dekvit-C-1.diy):

 ![Test circuit image](../../Protoboards/ProtoBoard-ESP32-Dekvit-C-1.png)

-Two rotary encoderes are tested:
+Two rotary encoders are tested:

 - KY-040 type (with external pull up resistors). `CLK` pin attached to `TEST_ROTARY_CLK`. `DT` pin attached to `TEST_ROTARY_DT`. `V+` and `GND` pins as usual.
 - ALPS RKJX series. `Encoder A` pin attached to `TEST_ROTARY_ALPS_A`, `Encoder B` pin attached to `TEST_ROTARY_ALPS_B`. `Encoder COM` pin attached to `GND`.

 If you are not using both rotary encoders, ensure the missing pins are attached to `3V3`.
-Otherwise, ghost inputs will apppear.
+Otherwise, ghost inputs will appear.

 Note that this procedure works the same for both rotary encoders.
 Test one first, then the other.